-Corporate Responsibility Summary
+Corporate Responsibility Highlights

 We are committed to safely and responsibly producing oil and natural gas.

-After preparing the well during the drilling stage, we utilize the process of hydraulic fracturing to stimulate and recover natural gas and oil resources.
-We employ the use of hydraulic fracturing technology in all of our wells and are committed to industry best practices in well integrity and chemical use.
+After preparing the well during the drilling stage, we utilize the completion process of hydraulic fracturing to stimulate and recover natural gas and oil resources.
+We employ the use of hydraulic fracturing technology for all of our wells and are committed to industry best practices in well integrity and chemical use.

 We take a proactive approach to reducing or replacing the chemicals used in our hydraulic fracturing process through our GreenFrac® initiative.
-GreenFrac challenges Chesapeake engineers to evaluate the necessity of each chemical additive and determine if a more environmentally friendly option could be used.
+GreenFrac® challenges Chesapeake engineers to evaluate the necessity of each chemical additive and determine if a more environmentally friendly option could be used.

 Chesapeake’s core values serve as the foundation of our business and an essential element to our success.
 From sharing best practices to protecting our employees and business partners, we know that top performance can only come when you commit to acting with integrity and character.Learn more